REDFERN JON BARRETT

 Worked as a feature columnist for the magazine Scifi Methods.
-Non-fiction published in magazines and journals including Sleek, ÜBerlin and Sensa Nostra, as well as the newspapers Bild and BZ.
+Non-fiction published in magazines and journals including Sleek, ÜBerlin and Sensa Nostra, as well as the newspapers Berliner Zeitung, Bild, and BZ.
 Interviews conducted have been published in collections such as Witches/Sorcières (Revolver, 2012).

 Completed a masters degree in gender, followed by a doctoral thesis at Swansea University in the fields of literature, history, and sociology, utilising queer theory.
 Published in the peer-reviewed journal Gender Forum.
 Conducted academic editing work for articles and doctoral theses.
 Worked as a scribe for disabled students.

 Wrote user manuals for particle analysis machines for a firm based in Berlin; worked as English-German translator and head subtitlist for the Oswaldo Medina’s film Hinter der Tür/ Behind the Door.